dockstore/dockstore/_docs/advanced-features.md

 ## Input File Cache

-When developing or debugging tools, it can be time consuming (and space-consuming) to repeatedly download input files for your tools.
+When developing or debugging tools, it can be time and space consuming to repeatedly download input files for your tools.
 A feature of the Dockstore CLI is the ability to cache input files locally so that they can be quickly re-used for multiple attempts at launching a tool.

-This feature relies upon Linux [hard-linking](https://en.wikipedia.org/wiki/Hard_link) so when enabling this feature, it is important to ensure that the location of the cache directory (by default, at `~/.dockstore/cache/`) is on the same filesystem as the working directory where you intend on running your tools.
+This feature relies upon Linux [hard-linking](https://en.wikipedia.org/wiki/Hard_link).
+So when enabling this feature, it is important to ensure that the location of the cache directory (by default `~/.dockstore/cache/`) is on the same filesystem as the working directory where you intend on running your tools.

 There are two configuration file keys that can be used to activate input file caching and to configure the location of the cache.
 These are added (or changed) inside your configuration file at `~/.dockstore/config`.